rudidude86/gura-lang.github.io/documents/File-Operation.md

 ### {{ page.chapter }}.3.1.
 Creation of Stream Instance

-A Stream is represented by an instance of `stream` class.
+A Stream is represented by an instance of `stream` class, which has a constructor function named `stream()`.
-One way to create a `stream` instance is to call `open()` function with an argument specifying a pathname to open.
+Below shows a declaration of the constructor function:

+    stream(pathname:string, mode?:string, codec?:codec):map {block?}

+In many platforms and languages, people are accustom to using a term `open` as a function name for opening a file, or a stream.
+So, Gura provides function `open()` as a complete synonym for `stream()`, which has the same declaration with it.

+    open(pathname:string, mode?:string, codec?:codec):map {block?}

+In most cases, this document uses `open()` instead of `stream()` to create a `stream` instance.

+Function `open()` takes a pathname string as its argument and creates a `stream` instance.

     fd = open('foo.txt')
-    // fd is a stream instance to read data from "foo.txt"
+    // fd is a stream to read data from "foo.txt"

-When the function is called with the second argument `mode` set to `'w'`, it would create a new file and returns a `stream` instance to write data into it.
+When it is called with its second argument `mode` set to `'w'`, the function would create a new file and returns a `stream` instance to write data into it.

     fd = open('foo.txt', 'w')
-    // fd is a stream instance to write data into "foo.txt"
+    // fd is a stream to write data into "foo.txt"

+`sys.stdin`, `sys.stdout`, `sys.stderr`

+### {{ page.chapter }}.3.2.
+Cast to Stream Instance

-If a function has an argument that expects a `stream` instance, you can pass it a string of a pathname, which will automatically be converted to a `stream` instance by a casting mechanism.
+If a certain function has an argument that expects a `stream` instance, you can pass it a string of a pathname, which will automatically be converted to a `stream` instance by a casting mechanism.
+The `stream` instance would be created as one for reading.

     f(fd:stream) = {
         // fd is a stream instance for reading